Branches of science: Ecology

 Ecology (from οἶκος, "house", or "environment"; -λογία, "study of") is a branch of biology concerning interactions among organisms and their biophysical environment, which includes both biotic and abiotic components.
 Topics of interest include the biodiversity, distribution, biomass, and populations of organisms, as well as cooperation and competition within and between species.
 Ecosystems are dynamically interacting systems of organisms, the communities they make up, and the non-living components of their environment.
 Ecosystem processes, such as primary production, pedogenesis, nutrient cycling, and niche construction, regulate the flux of energy and matter through an environment.
-These processes are sustained by organisms with specific life history traits.
+Organisms with specific life history traits sustain these processes.

 Social sciences

 Social science is the branch of science devoted to the study of societies and the relationships among individuals within those societies.
 The term was formerly used to refer to the field of sociology, the original "science of society", established in the 19th century.
-In addition to sociology, it now encompasses a wide array of academic disciplines, including anthropology, archaeology, economics, human geography, linguistics, political science, and psychology.
+In addition to sociology, it now encompasses a wide array of academic disciplines, including anthropology, archaeology, economics, education, history, human geography, law, linguistics, political science, and psychology.

 Positivist social scientists use methods resembling those of the natural sciences as tools for understanding society, and so define science in its stricter modern sense.
 Interpretivist social scientists, by contrast, may use social critique or symbolic interpretation rather than constructing empirically falsifiable theories.
 In modern academic practice, researchers are often eclectic, using multiple methodologies (for instance, by combining both quantitative and qualitative research).
 The term "social research" has also acquired a degree of autonomy as practitioners from various disciplines share in its aims and methods.